Home / TDS Return Filing Services

 The e-TDS/e-TCS return must be produced in clean text ASCII format with the filename extension 'txt'.
 Returns for e-TDS/e-TCS can be prepared using NSDL's Return Preparation Utility or any other third-party software.

 Once the file has been prepared as per the file format, it should be verified using the File Validation Utility (FVU) provided by NSDL.

 If the file contains any errors, the FVU will provide a report detailing the errors.
 Correct the errors and re-verify the file using the FVU.

 The generated .fvu file can be submitted to TIN-FC or uploaded to the website http://incometaxindiaefiling.gov.in/.

 Due Dates For TDS Payments

-Due date is one of the most important element of TDS return as TDS should be filed before due date unless it will incur fines, penalties etc.
+Due date is one of the most important elements of TDS return as TDS should be filed before the due date unless it will incur fines, penalties etc.